YCNi/LIFT/README.md

 model.py contains the model implemention.
 The model description can be found in the research paper at the bottom of the this README.md.

 ### Post-processing and visualization
-The post-processing and visualization includes the evolutions of link density and path-mean speed.
+The post-processing and visualization include the evolutions of link density and path-mean speed.

 ### Run
 main.py executes the simulation, post-processing, and visualization.